HouQiming/ama/doc/api_module.md

 ## Filters

-Here is a list of filters intended for the `features` section of `bisync` options.
+Here is a list of filters intended for the `features` option of `bisync`.

 ### cpp/cpp_indent